 Incorporate More Review Checkpoints

 One of the cornerstones of the Agile method is the ability to handle changing requirements in a project as they come up.
-This can only happen if you’re meeting regularly and are providing your client/customer with the opportunity to provide this important feedback.
-When you’re setting up a project plan, incorporate as many review checkpoints as you can, and as early on as possible.
-If you do this, you should be able to spot problems or potential required changes earlier in the process, and minimize the amount of re-work or changes that need to be done.
+This can only happen if you meet regularly and provide your client/customer with the opportunity to provide this important feedback.
+When you set up a project plan, incorporate as many review checkpoints as you can, and as early on as possible.
+If you do this, you should be able to spot problems or potential required changes earlier in the process and minimize the amount of re-work or correction passes.
+Check out this article for tips on optimizing your course review process.

 Develop Small Chunks

-Since you have incorporated more review checkpoints throughout the design process, you are probably going to be building out smaller chunks of your course at one time.
+Since you’ve incorporated more review checkpoints throughout the design process, you’re probably going to be building out smaller chunks of your course at a time.
 This is a good way to live up to another key principle of the Agile method: being able to provide a functioning deliverable!
 Instead of developing the entire course and sharing it all at once, consider developing smaller chunks (one lesson or module, for example) that can be vetted and shared as they are created.
-Smaller chunks means you can also see earlier on how your learners and stakeholders are reacting to what you’ve created, and make adjustments for future pieces as needed.
+Smaller chunks means you can also see earlier on how your learners and stakeholders are reacting to what you’ve created, allowing you to make adjustments for future pieces as needed.

 These are just three simple ways you can incorporate the principles of Agile into your e-learning design.
+Interested in adopting a more Agile-friendly e-learning creation workflow?
+Check out this article on the SAM model, an Agile variation of the classic ADDIE instructional design method.
 Have you incorporated any Agile methodologies into your workflow?
 If you have, let me know how in the comments below!

 Follow us on Twitter and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.